dimsumws/DSA3101-Group5/resource_optimisation_analysis/staff_optimiser_README.md

 ### Key Findings:

 - Staff demand peaks align with historically high wait times between 1 PM and 7 PM.
-- USS typically underestimates demand in previous years - this bias is accounted for in forecast adjustments.
+- USS typically underestimates and overestimates demand in previous years - this bias is accounted for in forecast adjustments.
 - Staff recommendations adjust based on predicted demand surges, input constraints, and managerial priorities.

 ## Applications